 Mark Holford is a solicitor by profession but spent 38 years with an international provider of market leading insurance services, many of them in the shipping and transport sector.
 During the last 20 years he has been involved in a number of B2B start-ups in the international transport sector.
 He is currently the chairman of another B2B tech start-up and a non-executive director of a wine importer: he is an investor in these and other start-ups.
 Mark is also a trustee of a charity which supports young opera singers in the early stages of their careers.

-Deputy Master: Dr Stefan Fafinski
+- PAST MASTER Dr Stefan Fafinski

-- PAST MASTER Lieutenant Chris Histed
+- PAST MASTER Lieutenant Colonel Chris Histed

 - PAST MASTER Jo Connell OBE DL